 Malta has been a popular travel destination for the travelling Irish for years.
 Its located about 80 km from the coast of Italy and has a population of just 450,000.
 The official language of Malta is English which makes getting about a little easier for Irish travel-makers.
-Car ownership in Malta is very high and this coupled with a densely populated island, may lead you into a few more traffic jams than you’ll encounter elsewhere.
+Car ownership in Malta is very high, and this, coupled with a densely populated island, may lead you into a few more traffic jams than you’ll encounter elsewhere.

 Average Temperatures in July: 26°C

-Despite being over 15,000 kilometers away from Ireland, Australia is a popular destination for the Irish.
-Due to the economic downturn and the increased popularity in young people leaving abroad in their twenties, Australia has seen an increase in the number of Irish people landing on their shores.
+Despite being over 15,000 kilometres from Ireland, Australia is a popular destination for the Irish.
+Due to the economic downturn and the increased popularity of young people leaving abroad in their twenties, Australia has seen an increase in the number of Irish people landing on their shores.

-Once you get going, you’ll be able to enjoy amazing views while you’re driving through wide open areas with breathtaking scenery.
+Once you get going, you’ll be able to enjoy amazing views while you’re driving through wide-open areas with breathtaking scenery.

 Prices for accommodation and food are low, so you’ll be able to see a lot on a low budget.
 The price of flights to Thailand has also reduced in recent years due to the increased number of airlines flying there.

-Driving in Thailand can be quite dangerous with drink driving, speeding and careless driving remaining common practice in Thailand.
-Driving at nighttime is also dangerous as many drivers do not turn on their headlights.
+Driving in Thailand can be quite dangerous, with drink driving, speeding and careless driving remaining common practices in Thailand.
+Driving at nighttime is also dangerous, as many drivers do not turn on their headlights.

 Average Temperatures in July: 13°C